SebastienConde/UNC-Empty-Classroom-Finder/README.md

 to keep the quotation marks around the pathname.

 Once this is completed, and assuming all dependencies are installed, the project should be pretty straightforward to use - just answer the question prompts.
 Please note that at the moment, this project only can show the schedule of a given room.
-You can check when, for example, Phillips Hall 0215 is available, but you can't search for all available rooms in Phillips Hall at a given time.
+You can check, for example, when Phillips Hall 0215 is available, but you can't search for all available rooms in Phillips Hall at a given time.
 That might be something that's coming in the future if people want it, however.